 What must be paid and when?

-For cost and schedule of payments, see the Tuition and Fees.
+For cost and schedule of payments, see the Cost of Education and Fees.

 How can I pay?

 Payments by cash or check may be made at the Cashier’s Office on campus, or checks may be mailed to the Cashier’s Office, PO Box 17, Point Lookout, MO 65726.
 Do not send cash in the mail.
 You may also pay online via CASHNet by electronic check (at no charge) or with a credit card (with a 2.9% convenience fee added).
 We accept VISA, MasterCard, Discover, and American Express.
 We do not accept credit card payments at the Cashier’s Office or over the phone.
 Parents may pay online after the student assigns them a user ID and password in CASHNet.
 Information about CASHNet and how to use it can be found at https://campusweb.cofo.edu/ics/Online_Payments.